DamienFruleux/ZCU111-Doc/2-AXI-Stream_RF-Data-Converter.md

 As the DAC does not take into account the *TVALID* signal, it permanently samples the data coming from *TDATA*.
 These being by definition not reset to 0 at the end of the transfer, the DAC continues to sample the last frame it reads in the previous IP (AXI4 FIFO) !

-**It is then necessary to create an IP which imposes to put at zero the *TDATA* signal for the DAC when the *TVALID* signal coming from the DMA is 0 : I called this IP "FIFO_DAC_sync".**
+**It is then necessary to create an IP which imposes to put at zero the *TDATA* signal for the DAC when the *TVALID* signal coming from the DMA is 0 : I called this IP "FIFO_sync".**

 ![PS-to-DAC](./images/PS-to-DAC.png?raw=true "PS-to-DAC Schema")